 - In After School Activities "Ryuuga" has been missing classes so Light has to bring him up to speed on their latest Psych lessons.
 The topic of the lesson is cult leaders.
 The Irony of the situation is not lost on L.

 - In Constant Temptation as per usual L is constantly accusing Light of being Kira and finally Light breaks and just explains to L why he's gotten so good at acting and secret keeping-it's because he is gay and trying to conceal it from his extremely homophobic father... (also he's Kira but he doesn't know that at the time).

-- In Death Note: The Abridged Series (kpts4tv) when L's snacks "won't talk to him anymore" he mopes around headquarters like he's been through a bad breakup.
+- When L's snacks "won't talk to him anymore" he mopes around headquarters like he's been through a bad breakup.

 - L took Matsuda's innocence!
 He told Matsuda that Disneyland cartoon animals are just people in costumes.

 - When Gevanni/Raye Penber urgently calls up Near: